wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. Customize your business hours and sync with your phone and existing calendar—Outlook, Google, iCal and more.

 == Changelog ==
+ = Appointment Booking and online Scheduling by vCita Version 3.8.0 =
+ * Compatibility with WordPress 4.2
+ * New!
+SMS reminders to clients

  = Appointment Booking and online Scheduling by vCita Version 3.7.0 =
  * New - collect online payments using Stripe.
  * Customize and better control the automatic email notifications sent to your clients and your business.